ManzanitaCycles/Manza-v3/src/bikes/all-road.md

 ### What's included with the frame

-- Wolftooth aluminum bolt-on rear axle
+- Paragon Machine Works aluminum bolt-on rear axle for disc brake frames
-- Wolftooth seat post collar
+- Wolftooth seat post collar if a braze-on seat post binder isn't used

 ### Optional extras